PlatonOrg/ExoGenerateur/README.md

 create [name of a componant]

-# Technical ducumentation
+# Technical documentation

 ## Codebase Structure
 - default : default files needed to generate the exercice
-- modeles : folder with every componant that can be use to generate an exercice
+- modeles : prompt use to generate exercices
 - src     : folder for python files needed to run the interface
 - main.py : main file to run the interface